codeslash21/git-bash/command.md

 -  `git show` - to see the details of latest commit on the current branch.
 -  `git tag -a [tag name like v1.0] -m "[note like release note]"` - to create annotated tag with given note.
 If we dont specify commit id then tag will be assigned to HEAD.
 -  `git show [annotated tag name]` - to show tag message along with commit detail to which tag is associated with.
--  `git stash` - to save the last changes and it will not be shown in `git status` command as uncommited change though the change is not commited.
+-  `git stash` - to save the last changes and it will not be shown in `git status` command as uncommited change though the change is neither commited nor stagged.
 And file will be same as before making the changes.
+After using `git stash` command if we make changes to other(or same) file and commit those changes then the saved changes will not be reflected on that commit.
+This command is helpful if we want to commit a new change before a already done change.
 -  `git stash list` - to show all the stash.
 -  `git stash pop` - to bring the changes back and the files will be same as before `git stash` command.
 If there are multiple stash then this command works like `stack pop` command means pop the last stash first and others changes will not be brought back.
 We have to give the command as many times as the number of stash listed to bring all the changes back.
 Here merge conflict is possible.
 -  `git reset [commit id] --soft` - to move HEAD to that commit id.
 And, all the changes will be instaging area.
--  `git reset [commit id] --mixed` - to move HEAD to the commit if and its default mode.
+-  `git reset [commit id] --mixed` - to move HEAD to the commit and its default mode.
 And, changes will be in working directory means we have to move that in staging area.
--  `git resert [commit id] --hard` - to move HEAD tot he commit id and it changes all the file directly to that commit status means we dont have to move file to staging area or dont have to commit.
+-  `git resert [commit id] --hard` - to move HEAD to the commit id and it changes all the file directly to that commit status means we dont have to move file to staging area or dont have to commit.
 -  `git log` command show the commits from where the HEAD is pointing but not after that.
 -  `git reflog` - show all log including `commit` or `reset` status.
 -  `git remote add origin [remote git repository url]` - To set remote repository with referenced name origin.
 We can use different name inplace of origin.